Stock market today: Wall Street slips and heads for a fifth straight weekly loss

-Futures for the S&P 500 and the Dow Jones Industrial Average were 0.3% lower before the bell.
-Nasdaq futures fell 0.4%.

-FedEx tumbled 8% in premarket trading after the package delivery company said it expects revenue to be flat to slightly down year-over-year and lowered its per-share profit guidance.
+Businesses have been warning investors about tariffs, inflation and growing uncertainty about the impact to costs.

-Nike slid 6.5% after it forecast a steep decline in revenue in the current quarter, blaming geopolitical dynamics, new tariffs by the Trump administration and a less confident consumer.
+Nike slumped 7.9% after it forecast a steep decline in revenue in the current quarter, blaming geopolitical dynamics, new tariffs by the Trump administration and a less confident consumer.

-Johnson & Johnson said Friday that it will invest more than $55 billion within the United States over the next four years, including four new manufacturing plants.
-Its shares were largely unaffected by the announcement.

-Wall Street has been on a weekslong roller-coaster ride, with stock prices gyrating on uncertainty about what President Donald Trump's trade war will do to the economy.

-In European trading, Germany's DAX slipped 0.7% at midday ahead of a vote by Germany lawmakers on a budget that will boost defense and infrastructure spending.
-France's CAC 40 also lost 0.7%.

-Britain's FTSE 100 shed 0.5% after the Bank of England held its main interest rate steady a day earlier.
-The Federal Reserve, Bank of Japan and China's central bank all kept their rates on hold, keeping their options open while waiting to see what the coming weeks will bring in Trump's trade war and other policies.
+FedEx tumbled 10% after the package delivery company said it expects revenue to be flat to slightly down year-over-year and lowered its per-share profit guidance.

+Homebuilder Lennar fell 7% after giving investors a weaker-than-expected forecast for new orders and average sales prices for the current quarter.
+It said high interest rates, inflation, and waning consumer confidence are weighing on an already tough housing market.

+High interest rates have been a key issue for the housing market.
+The Federal Reserve opted to hold its benchmark interest rate steady at its most recent meeting this week as it assesses the potential impact from tariffs and other U.S. policy shifts.

+In the bond market, Treasury yields edged lower.
+The yield on the 10-year Treasury slipped to 4.21% from 4.23% late Thursday.

-Shares of European airlines were under pressure after a fire knocked out power at London's Heathrow Airport, forcing it to shut all day and disrupting global travel for hundreds of thousands of passengers.
+Airlines fell sharply.
+A fire knocked out power at London's Heathrow Airport, forcing it to shut down and disrupting global travel for hundreds of thousands of passengers.
+American Airlines, United Airlines and Delta Airlines were all down more than 2%.

-In Asian trading, Chinese markets declined again, with the Hang Seng in Hong Kong tumbling 2.2% to 23,689.72 after China kept its key lending rates unchanged.
-Traders have been unloading technology shares following recent gains.
+Markets in Europe fell.
+Britain's FTSE 100 shed 0.7% after the Bank of England held its main interest rate steady a day earlier.

 Credit: AP